AbhijeetMaske/seleniumFramework/src/main/java/com/seleniumFramework/utilities/utilities.md

 ```

 ## 7. FileUtils.java
-Offers methods for reading, writing, and deleting files.
+FileUtils simplifies file handling operations such as reading, writing, and deleting files.
+It enhances test script flexibility by enabling dynamic file operations during test execution.
 Example usage:
 ```java
 FileUtils.readFile(filePath);
 ```
 ## 8. LoggerUtils.java
-Utility class for logging application behavior and troubleshooting using Log4j.
+LoggerUtils is a utility class for logging application behavior and troubleshooting using Log4j.
+It provides a structured approach to logging test execution events, aiding in debugging and analysis.Utility class for logging application behavior and troubleshooting using Log4j.
 Example usage:
 ```java
 LoggerUtils.info("Info message");
 ```

 ## 9.ReadConfig.java
-Reads configurations from a properties file, such as base URL and browser type.
+This utility reads configurations from a properties file, such as base URL and browser type.
+It facilitates centralized configuration management, promoting consistency and maintainability across test environments.
 Example usage:
 ```java
 ReadConfig readConfig = new ReadConfig();
 String baseUrl = readConfig.getBaseUrl();
 ```
 ## 10.RetryAnalyzer.java
-Implements TestNG's IRetryAnalyzer interface for retrying failed tests.
+RetryAnalyzer implements TestNG's IRetryAnalyzer interface for retrying failed tests, enhancing test robustness and stability in flaky test environments.
 Example usage:
 ```java
 @Test(retryAnalyzer = RetryAnalyzer.class)